Changes to inheritance tax reliefs - frequently asked questions

 The FAQs below aim to provide some straightforward guidance and clarity to members using some worked examples.
 The questions and corresponding answers include:

-- What has the government announced in relation to IHT reliefs?
+- What are the changes to the IHT reliefs?

 - Can I use insurance to mitigate the IHT liability?